florentpoujol/LeanPHP/docs/container-old.md

 $container->setParameter('somePrimitiveValue', 'foo', MyOtherClass::class);

 // this works
-$container->get(MyClass::class); // will use the global parameter since none is specified for MyClass
+$container->getInstance(MyClass::class); // will use the global parameter since none is specified for MyClass
-$container->get(MyOtherClass::class); // will use the parameter specific to MyOtherClass
+$container->getInstance(MyOtherClass::class); // will use the parameter specific to MyOtherClass
 ```

 ### When parameter names are different from the argument names